 I don’t know if Stephenson was correct, thousands of miners ignored him and rushed to California to find their millions.

 How many of us are like those miners?
 Similar to Stephenson exhorting the miners to realize the gold they were seeking was right in front of them, Paul exhorts us to recognize that there are riches in the word of Christ.

 Let the word of Christ dwell in you richly, teaching and admonishing one another in all wisdom, singing psalms and hymns and spiritual songs, with thankfulness in your hearts to God.

 Colossians 3:16 ESV

 Stephenson might have been wrong, but God’s Word is truth.
-When we’re tempted to look in other places for wisdom, peace, equipping for life’s challenges, Paul reminds us that we need to choose to allow the Word to “take up residence” in our hearts (dwell richly).
+When we’re tempted to look in other places for wisdom, peace, qualities that equip us for life’s challenges, Paul reminds us that we need to choose to allow the Word to “take up residence” in our hearts (dwell richly).
 Taking up residence is more than simply living in a house.
-We make a mistake when we cross reading the Bible off of our to do list, without taking the time to think through the message and how it can transform our thoughts and actions.
-When the Word of Christ takes up residence, lives within us, His wisdom teaches us how to encourage one another, how to respond to the hard places in life with songs of praise and thankfulness in our hearts.
+We make a mistake when we cross "reading the Bible" off our to do list, without taking the time to think through the message and how it can transform our thoughts and actions.
+When the Word of Christ takes up residence and lives within us, His wisdom teaches us how to encourage one another, and how to respond to the hard places in life with songs of praise and thankfulness in our hearts.

 Do you need a little help in getting your day started with a search for those riches?
 Subscribe to Daily Treasure and you’ll receive a devotional every day, designed to help turn your heart toward Jesus.
 On November 19th, we’re starting with a Journey to Christmas with the Midwives of the Messiah.
 Subscribe to Daily Treasure at markinc.org and in your first devotional you’ll receive a link to a free download of Chuck’s book, Harlots and Heroines, The Midwives of the Messiah.